RhyVis/VisAppend/README.md

 # Vis Append
-1.7.10 GTNH Addons
+#### 1.7.10 GTNH Addons

+* Current migrating version: 2.5.0

-To add something used in tweak, basically items, machines that reduce the difficulty.
+To add something used in tweak, basically items, machines that improve gameplay experience.